danielquinn/pyletheia/docs/python-api.rst

 is that you must pass in two arguments:

 * The path to the file you want to sign
-* The URL for where you're storing your public key
+* The domain to which you're ascribing authorship

 Have a look at :ref:`commandline-api-sign` for an explanation as to the importance of that second argument: